Skew Schur polynomials and cyclic sieving phenomenon: Introduction

 \section{Introduction}

-The cyclic sieving phenomenon was introduced by Reiner, Stanton and White in~\cite{RSW04} as a generalization of Stembridge's $q=-1$ phenomenon~\cite{St94, St96}.
+The cyclic sieving phenomenon was introduced by Reiner, Stanton, and White in~\cite{RSW04} as a generalization of Stembridge's $q=-1$ phenomenon~\cite{St94, St96}.
 Let $X$ be a finite set on which a finite cyclic group $C$ acts and let $X(q)$ be a polynomial in $q$ with nonnegative integer coefficients.
-In this case, we say that the triple $(X, C, X(q))$ exhibits the {\it cyclic sieving phenomenon} if $\# X^c = X(\zeta_{{\rm o}(c)})$ for all $c\in C$, where $X^c$ is the set of fixed points under the action of $c$, ${\rm o}(c)$ is the order of $c$, and $\zeta_{{\rm o}(c)}=e^{2\pi i/{\rm o}(c)}$.
+For $d\in \Z_{>0}$, let $\omega_d$ be a $d$th primitive root of unity.
+We say that the triple $(X, C, X(q))$ exhibits the {\it cyclic sieving phenomenon} if $\# X^c = X(\omega_{{\rm o}(c)})$ for all $c\in C$, where $X^c$ is the set of fixed points under the action of $c$ and ${\rm o}(c)$ is the order of $c$.

 We identify a partition with the corresponding Young diagram.
 Given a Young diagram $\lambda$, let $\SSYT_m(\lambda)$ be the set of semistandard Young tableaux of shape $\lambda$ with entries in $\{1,\ldots,m\}$.
 In~\cite{Rho10}, Rhoades proved representation-theoretically that if $\lambda$ is of rectangular shape, the triple